NirantK/nirantk.github.io/content/community.md

 ❌ Harassment or abuse, targeted towards a group or an individual

-👎 Asking on main to add your friend.
-Ping admins directly.

 👎 Off topic discussions.
 Avoid spamming others’ inboxes with messages irrelevant to the group.
 Take those discussions to DMs

 👎 Sensationalism and exaggerations.